Understanding Why Bees Sting

 Why Honey Bees Sting Even Though They Die

-Honey bees are a social insect.
+Honey bees are social insects.
 Their entire existence is focused on colony survival.
 They are not normally aggressive but will give their lives for the good of the colony.

-The secret to avoiding bee stings is to appreciate the bees.
+Most bees are not aggressive and do not seek out human targets.
+The secret to avoiding bee stings is to give them respect.
 Leave them alone and stay away from their homes.